Seven Stars Peak hike in Taipei from/to Xiaoyoukeng 小油坑 is an alternate route up to the top of Yangmingshan.

 Below is a picture of the bus stop with the trail behind it.

 The cool thing about Xiaoyoukeng is its proximity to sulphur springs.
-You can smell the sulphur as soon as you get off the bus.
+You can smell the sulfur as soon as you get off the bus.

 There are several fumaroles (holes with escaping volcanic steam) around.
 It’s incredible when you start to think how much hear is being emitted.